-Cuff torn tendon can also cause a condition called shoulder syndrome pressed, a condition in which the veins tendon bone pinned between the acromion and humerus bone head movement when lifting the arm to shoulder level.
+Cuff torn tendon can also cause a condition called shoulder syndrome pressed.
+It is a condition in which the veins tendon bone pinned between the acromion and humerus bone head movement when lifting the arm to shoulder level.
 This causes shoulder pain and shoulder joint movements to be limited.

 What Causes Rotator Cuff Tear And Who Is At Risk?

 Shoulder injury can occur torn tendon partially or completely torn.
 The older we are, the quality of tendon tissue will also deteriorate, causing tendon become weak and easily torn.